freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index550.md

 const two = () => 2;
 ```

-Define an empty arrow function without arguments and assign it to <code>window.onload</code>.
+Define an empty arrow function without arguments and assign it to `window.onload`.
 </section>

 ## Instructions